← Back to 史記

 29

 General Li Xi was a native of Yuzhi.
 He served under Emperor Jing.
-To Wu di established eight years, became caiguan general, army Maiyi; After six years, became general, out Dai; After three years, became general, followed grand general out Shuofang: all no merit.
+In the eighth year after Emperor Wu's accession, he became General of the Material Armory and garrisoned Mayi; six years later, he became a general and marched out from Dai; Three years later he was made a general and accompanied the Grand General out from Shuofang; both achieved no distinction.
 He served as a general three times in all, and afterward held the permanent post of Grand Herald.

 30

 General Gongsun Ao was a native of Yiqu.
 He served Emperor Wu as a palace attendant.
-Wu di established twelve years, became (flying) cavalry general, out Dai, lost soldiers seven thousand people, should behead, redeemed as commoner.
+In the twelfth year after Emperor Wu's accession, he became Cavalry General and marched out from Dai.
+He lost seven thousand soldiers, was liable to execution, and redeemed himself to become a commoner.
 Five years later, he served as a colonel under the Grand General and won merit.
 He was enfeoffed as the Marquis of Heqi.
 The following year, he accompanied the Grand General as General of the Center and again marched out from Dingxiang, but achieved no distinction.
 Two years later, he marched out from Beidi as a general but failed to meet the General of the Swift Cavalry at the appointed time.
 He should have been executed, but paid a ransom and was reduced to the status of a commoner.
 Two years later, he served as a colonel under the Grand General, but again achieved no distinction.
 Fourteen years later, he was appointed General of Yinyu and built the fortress of Shouxiang.
 Seven years after that, he again marched out as General of Yinyu to attack the Xiongnu, advancing as far as Yuwu.
 He lost a great many soldiers and was handed over to the judicial officials.
 Facing execution, he feigned death and fled, living in hiding among the common people for five or six years.
 He was eventually discovered and arrested once more.
 He was charged with his wife's involvement in witchcraft and sorcery, and his entire clan was exterminated.
 He served as a general four times in all, campaigning against the Xiongnu, and was once enfeoffed as a marquis.

 31